dxD7/CYCPLUS-BC2-Virtual-Shifter/README.md

-# CYCPLUS-BC2-Virtual-Shifter
-Turn your CYCPLUS BC2 into a working virtual shifter for MyWhoosh.

 🚴‍♂️ BC2 Virtual Shifter Bridge

 A small Python script that turns the CYCPLUS BC2 Bluetooth controller into a working virtual shifter for MyWhoosh.